dmlc/dgl/examples/pytorch/graphsage/experimental/README.md

 ### Step 0: set IP configuration file.

 User need to set their own IP configuration file before training.
-For example, if we have four machines in cuurent cluster, the IP configuration could like this:
+For example, if we have four machines in current cluster, the IP configuration could like this:

 ```bash